Kaist-ICLab/KSE624-Team3/README.md

 		+-- class n
 ```
 - You can get the dataset that we used **[here](https://drive.google.com/file/d/1IdqY1mneqy3sb1bmKObyA9x1d2vAbByQ/view?usp=sharing)**.

+## Running the Project
+1. Get your own subscription keys from Microsoft Azure, AirVisual and OpenWeather API, and your Google Cloud Platform authentication file.
+2. Update the variables `subscription_key` and `analyze_url` in `clothes_recognition.py` with your Microsoft Azure Service keys; update the variables `api_key_ow` and `api_key_iq` in `weather_callAPI.py` with your OpenWeather API key and AirVisual API key respectively; and update the variable `client` in `jetbot_actions.py` with your Google Cloud Platform authentication file.
+3. Locate your Jetson Nano directory and run `python3 main.py` in your terminal.

 ## Limitations and Future work
 Our project is limited on the following